buildingSMART/IFC4.x-IF/tests/AL01/README.md

 ## Intent

 This Test belongs to a series of Tests that share a dataset from the same project as a business case.
-The intention of this Business Case is to test how model federation works in the context of IFC4.3.
+The intention of this Business Case is to test how model federation works in the context of IFC 4.3.
 In particular we want to test the behaviour of objects that are located in relation to an alignemnt (for example a turnout within an alignment) and in relation to fixed coordinates (for example existing buildings) with georeferencing information set as the global context.
 We would also like to test other essential concepts that are related to model federation like project break down structure (or to say, Spatial Structure) and revision and access control for elements.
 The series of tests that belong to this Business Cases are listed as follows: